ryazh3nka/.dotfiles/readme.md

 ```

 ## check these out too
-[aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) – some cool wallpapers! if you have `gowall` installed, you can even change the image color palette on the fly.
+[aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) – some cool wallpapers! if you have `gowall` installed, you can even change the colorscheme of any image on the fly.